scottyih/Slides/README.md

-### This folder contains an incomplete collections of my slides.
+### This repository contains an incomplete collection of my slides.

 -- Scott Wen-tau Yih